joao-gi/opentls/README.rst

 of Python's hashlib module
 using OpenSSL's cryptographically secure hash functions.

+``tls.hmac`` is an implementation of Python's hmac module using OpenSSL's HMAC functions.
+It differs slightly
+from the standard library implementation because OpenSSL's HMAC objects can not be copied.

 Additionally, some parts of OpenSSL's APIs have been wrapped using `cffi <https://cffi.readthedocs.org/en/latest/index.html>`_.
 This wrapping is limited to: